naqiaz/clap-gesture/README.md

 # clap-gesture
-This application was created by Dong Lee, Matthew Han, Jessica Wang, Naqia Zaveri and Emily Zou to using the phyphox amplitude sensor, with the purpose of allowing for touch-free interaction during a workout.
+This application was created by Dong Lee, Matthew Han, Jessica Wang, Naqia Zaveri and Emily Zou using the phyphox amplitude sensor, with the purpose of allowing for touch-free interaction with a youtube video during a workout.

 Please see the brief presentation below for an overview of the project.